Skyscanner/backpack/CONTRIBUTING.md

 4. Create tests
     - Visual regression tests - Each UI component's stories should also include a story that begins with the name `VisualTest` - these will then be picked up by Percy to run on CI
     - Unit tests - Unit tests live in the same folder with the component's code and rely on `jest` and `React Testing Library`
+    - Accessibility tests - Accessibility tests live in the same folder with the component's code and rely on `jest-axe` and `React Testing Library`
 5. Update `README.md` following the boilerplate format

 #### Contribute breaking changes

 Anytime a change could break existing applications it's considered a breaking change.
 To make upgrading Backpack easier for consumers, breaking changes should follow a deprecation cycle.
+You should also consider running an experiment before making the changes stable - read more about experiments with Backpack here: [Backpack experimentation guidelines](#experimenting-with-backpack-components).

 In most cases, it is recommended to create a V2 component and provide a migration guide.
 If your breaking change either
 - requires consumers to make multiple modifications to their code to adopt the changes (e.g. renaming or removing multiple props of an API), OR